Collapse

 Once you've decided on flexible or rigid and 100% copper or CCA, you still need to decide whether to go for an unshielded or shielded (FTP) network cable.

-• Choose a {blog_cat6_patch cable_cca} if no external power factors (magnetic fields) are present around the network cables.
+• Choose an unshielded cable if no external power factors (magnetic fields) are present around the network cables.

-• Choose a {blog_cat6_patchcables_shielded} if there is a COAX or power or power line cable nearby.
+• Choose shielded if there is a COAX or power or power line cable nearby.

 Difference between termination on connectors, socket/patch panel or keystones